threegold116/Tool-Star-OCT/README.md

 - **[May 21, 2025]**: 📄 Our paper is now available on **[arXiv]()** and **[Hugging Face]()** daily paper.
 - **[May 21, 2025]**: 🚀 Full codebase released.
 Tool-Star supports multiple Tools with several open-source models like Qwen2.5-3B-Instruct.

+## :mag_right: Roadmap

+Tool-star is still under development and there are many issues and room for improvement.
+We will continue to update.
+And we also sincerely welcome contributions on this open-source toolkit.

+- [] Support larger parameter size LLM (e.g. 7B, 32B)
+- [] Provide More Tools for improving Inference

 ## 💡 Overview